Running Network Simulations with BMTK#

 none

 By default BMTK will save non-virtual spike-trains of the simulation.
 BMTK is also capable of saving many other cell, synapse, and even network wide parameters and attributes during a simulation, like membrane potential, Calcium concentration, or local field potentials.
-To instruct BMTK to record a extra parameter we must add one or more blocks to the “reports” subsection to config, which will have the following format:
+To instruct BMTK to record a extra parameter we must add one or more blocks to the “reports” subsection (at the same level as “output”, not within) to config, which will have the following format:

 "reports": {